jaes16/FS/README.md

 ## Running the FS:

-1. Call `make` to create the kernel.
+1. Call `make`.
 The makefile will need tweaking according to how FUSE was installed.
 2. Create a new directory in the `build` directory (ex. `build/test`.)
 3. Run the file system on the new directory (ex. `build/fs build/test`)
 4. Now the new directory is mounted with the file system.